ManikyaAlister/indycon-repetition/README.md

 This repository contains the data and analysis code for modelling how increasing numbers of sources affect participants' confidence (non-linear, Bayesian power-function models).

+Note that due to the size of the output files, the analyses/output folder is empty, but this repository  should contain all of the code necessary to reproduce the output.

 **Key files**
 - **evaluate-brms-modelling.qmd**: Project report and figures using the brms fits; reproduces main analyses and narratives in the manuscript.
 - **analyses/**: Analysis scripts and utilities.